 Joining a homeschooling coop will open opportunities for sharing the curriculum as well, and splitting the expense with a friend who also homeschools will save money as well.
 A great free resource is the local public library.
 They will have resources in terms of curriculum for homeschooling families as well.
 Books, DVDs, periodicals, and more can be checked out for a short time for no charge.
 With a little bit of research, there are multiple ways to save on the curriculum for homeschooling.

 Just like saving on the curriculum, you can split the cost with a friend for materials that are more expensive, like science materials.
 You could also buy used materials, especially when setting up your homeschooling space.
 Look at local thrift stores, school surplus sales, and online marketplaces for materials that are needed.
-Buying used and sticking within a budget are great ways to save money on materials for the school year.
+Buying and sticking within a budget are great ways to save money on materials for the school year.

 Much like the expense of materials, the expense of field trips should be given a budget.
 It is easy to spiral out of control spending when taking field trips.
 The best way to save money on field trips is to find free field trips.
 When finding free field trips, the only cost is the gas it takes to get there.